-This proposal constitutes a benefit improvement.
-As a result, any unfunded costs that arise from this proposal will be divided according to the standard funding method of 50 percent member and 50 percent employer.
+This bill constitutes a benefit improvement.
+As a result, any unfunded costs that arise from this bill will be divided according to the standard funding method of 50 percent member and 50 percent employer.
 The statutory maximum member contribution rate will correspondingly increase as well.
 The current maximum member rate is 8.61 percent.
-A supplemental rate, due to this proposal, would increase the maximum by 0.12 percent.
+A supplemental rate, due to this bill, would increase the maximum by 0.13 percent.